snowplow-archive/snowplow.github.com/_posts/2014-05-13-introducing-schemaver-for-semantic-versioning-of-schemas.md

 We have changed our `MODEL` - because we can have no reasonable expectation that any of the historical data can interact with this schema.
 That means our new version is `2-0-0`.

-Note that we also decided to use this "reboot" of the `MODEL` to change `additionalProperties` back to false, because it helps us avoid unnecessary `REVISION`s.
+Note that we also decided to use this "reboot" of the `MODEL` to change `additionalProperties` back to false, because (as we have learnt) it will help us to avoid unnecessary `REVISION`s in the future.

 <div class="html">
 <h3><a name="notes">2.4 A few supplementary rules</a></h3>